Computing the recession cone of a convex upper image via convex projection: Computations for special cases

 \subsection{Convex quadratic problems}

-Quadratic problems are the third class that we consider.
-We will see that if the problem contains at least one quadratic constraint, then the problem is bounded.
+{The last special case that we consider is the class of convex quadratic problems, which is a well-established area of mathematical programming in the scalar case.
+There are also recent papers that consider this class of problems in the multiobjective setting in different contexts, see \cite{chuong2022robust,eichfelder2022note,jayasekara2023solving,oberdieck2016multi}.
+In this section, we show that if the convex quadratic vector optimization problem} contains at least one quadratic constraint, then the problem is bounded.
 Moreover, below we identify several conditions under which it holds $\mathcal{P}_\infty^+ = C^+$.

 We consider the following convex quadratic vector optimization problem